pantheon-systems/documentation/source/content/guides/errors-and-server-responses/03-5xx-errors.md

 > There was an error connecting to the PHP backend.

-Nginx (the web server) reports this problem if the php-fpm process hangs or cannot start.
+Nginx (the web server) reports this problem if the php-fpm process stops or cannot start.

 ### Pantheon 502 Routing Failure